Stretch for Cure

 Despite the precautions taken and regular stretching and strengthening, pain and injuries may still occur.
 Take control and actively manage the pain.
 Although it may be difficult to do, take time off.
 Rest for a day or two.

 Keep the muscles active with low impact aerobic exercise such as walking.
-Stationary bike and a favourite of mine, swimming.
+Stationary bike and a favorite of mine, swimming.
 Use an ice pack on the injured area to help soothe and calm the nerve.

 Chiropractic care can help not only treat the pain but prevent future injuries.
 Regular adjustments can strengthen your posture, keep the spine aligned, and improve range of motion while correcting any joint or muscle dysfunction.